 - Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

 You don’t need to have all of the above columns.
-You can keep things really simple by creating a basic spreadsheet containing just these essential columns:
+You can keep things simple by creating a basic spreadsheet containing just these essential columns:

 (WinCalendar – Calendar maker)

-WordPress Content Scheduling Plugins
+WordPress Editorial Scheduling Plugins

 (Edit Flow – WP plugin)

-Some key features of this plugin include:
+Key features of the plugin include:

 - Custom Statuses – Lets you define the key stages to your workflow.